Photo credit: portalgda via Visualhunt.com / CC BY-NC-SA

 It took us another 6 months to completely rid ourselves of the botnet.

 **As we began learning more about botnets we realized that we weren’t all that unique in falling prey to one…but because botnets try very hard to remain undetected, most of them generally do go unnoticed.
-This of course is because once detection occurs the botnet risks losing those zombie-ized computers.
+This of course is because once detection occurs the botnet risks losing the zombie-ized computers they’ve taken over control of.
 If this were to occur on a large-scale the botnet would risk massive financial losses because their clients move their business elsewhere to more ‘successful’ botnets.

 Most botnets are operated by hackers.
-In this instance the hackers are known as ‘black hat’ hackers, and their ‘for hire’ botnet resources are used to employ a myriad of destructive work ranging from attacks against corporations computers and websites as well as the general public’s.
-One type called DDoS attacks can bring even very large websites to their knees, another known as spam mills grind out millions of virus laden emails daily.
+In this instance oftentimes the hackers are ‘for hire’ freelancers who peddle their botnet’s resources to anyone wanting to use them.
+They may be used for a myriad of destructive attacks ranging from those against corporations and their computers and websites to the general public.
+One type of attack called a DDoS attack, can take down even very large websites.
+Other destructive activities include using victim’s computers as spam mills to grind out millions of virus-laden emails daily.
 Those emails tend to be of 2 main types.
 They may be vicious phishing attacks with identity theft or financial credentials as its endgame, or they may be trojans that work secretly to enslave other victims’ computers into that same botnet or another similar one.
+This was one activity our computers were being used for, which we figured out from network activity reports.

 A Little More About My Role